crosscon/CROSSCON-Hypervisor-and-TEE-Isolation-Demos/zcu-ws/README.md

 ```

 ### Simple Demo'
 This demo instantiates a Linux VM and an OP-TEE VM.
-Insert the sdcard in your pc, and wait for it to mount the boot partition.
-The script expects it to be mount on `/media/$USER/boot`
 ``` sh
 ./build-demo-vtee.sh
 ```